jacobhumston/sxcu.api/README.md

 import * as sxcu from 'sxcu.api';

-// Set the request user agent to the default. sxcu.UserAgent.useDefault();
+// Set the request user agent to the default.
+// This will be done for you on the first request if you don't do it yourself. sxcu.UserAgent.useDefault();

 // Upload the file and log the response.